 8 – Discuss what people want to do BEFORE you arrive.

 It’s a good idea for everyone to have a voice in what they would like to do during the trip.
 Have everyone give a wish list of items broken down to include their ‘must-dos,’ ‘I’d like to do,’ and ‘I’m okay with not making this’ list.
 Be sure to discuss dining options as well as activities in and out of the parks.
 If you’re attending a special event, such as a runDisney race weekend, be sure to discuss how much time the expo and actual race will take away from park time.
-Discuss with everyone what they want out of the trip, so everyone has their voice heard, and everyone is on the same page as far as the schedule goes.
+Discuss with everyone what they want from the trip so everyone has their voice heard and everyone is on the same page regarding the schedule.

 7 – Consider a splurge to make your trip extra special.